-While it’s impossible to guarantee the complete security of any organization, with the proper knowledge of how cyber criminals are breaking in, they can better arm themselves with the right processes, tools and policies to reduce their risk and make it extremely difficult for hackers to get inside the network.
+While it’s impossible to guarantee the complete security of any organization, with the proper knowledge of how cyber criminals are breaking in, we can better arm ourselves with the right processes, tools and policies to reduce risk and make it extremely difficult for attackers to get inside the network.

-In this blog, I’d like to provide and introduction to credential theft and discuss some of the top methods cyber criminals use to compromise credentials and laterally move inside the network as well as tips organizations can use to reduce their risk.
+In this blog, let’s take a closer look at credential theft and discuss some of the top methods cyber criminals use to compromise credentials and laterally move inside the network, as well as tips organizations can use to reduce their risk.

-Once a hacker has picked their victim, they are looking for an opportunity to find a smallest hole to get inside the network.
-It could be misconfiguration of ssh ports, problem in anti-virus update or even weak security spots with anyone who works with the organization.
+Once a hacker has chosen their victim, they are looking for an opportunity to find the most efficient path to get inside the network.
+It could be misconfiguration of SSH ports, a problem in anti-virus update or even weak security spots with any entity who works with the organization.
 Last year, hackers accessed 1.5 million healthcare records (including the Singapore prime minister) via compromised credentials.
 A subsequent investigation found weak passwords across the board, including one local administrator using the password “P@ssw0rd.”

 - Reusing credentials: People often reuse their passwords both outside and inside the company to avoid having to remember multiple passwords.
-Once hackers get hold of credentials from one breach, it’s only a matter of time before they use them to attack other targets using those credentials.
+Once attackers get credentials from a breach, it’s only a matter of time before they use them to attack other targets using those credentials.
 Logins and passwords from breaches are openly sold in large batches, and are in turn tested on a wide range of new targets.

-- Using unsecured computers: Using unsecured computer to login and checking emails or other personal information can cause a credential theft.
+- Using unsecured computers: Using an unsecured computer to log in and check emails or other personal information can result in credential theft.

-- Using unsecured network: People love free wireless, and its everywhere -- airports, restaurants, coffee shops, libraries, hospitals-- but unfortunately so are hackers looking for prey.
-Users should be careful in choosing and sending sensitive information over a public wifi network as they can be subject to a man-in-the-middle attack and have their credentials compromised.
+- Using unsecured networks: People love free WiFi, and it’s everywhere - airports, restaurants, coffee shops, libraries, hospitals - but unfortunately so are attackers looking for prey.
+Users should be careful in choosing and sending sensitive information over a public WiFi network, as they can be subject to a man-in-the-middle attack and have their credentials compromised.

-What happens after cyber criminals get inside the network?
-Once cyber criminals are inside the network they look for opportunities for lateral movement.
+What happens after cyber criminals breach the network?
+Once cyber criminals are inside, they look for opportunities for lateral movement.
 They want to be able to more easily move around to get what they are looking for.
 They look for assets or accounts that can provide sensitive information or higher privileges.
 Preempt research finds most organizations (72 percent) have stealthy (shadow) administrators, while one in three networks have exposed passwords.

 Here are five areas that cyber criminals focus on to gain lateral movement:

-- Active Directory: Malicious actors can do a Password Brute Force to gain access to user credentials
+- Active Directory: Malicious actors can do a Password Brute Force to possibly gain access to user credentials

-- Privileged Accounts that belong to IT teams are highly desirable for attackers as they can use that access to compromise the network
+- Privileged Accounts: Privileged accounts that belong to IT teams are highly desirable for attackers as they can use that access to compromise the network.

-- VIP Credentials: Attackers look for credentials that could gain them access to assets storing sensitive data (Executives, HR, Finance, Legal, Customers).
+- VIP Credentials: Attackers look for credentials that could gain them access to assets storing sensitive data (Executives, HR, Finance, Legal, Customers)

-- Stale Privileged accounts that nobody is watching
+- Stale Accounts: Stale accounts that nobody is paying attention are easy targets.

-So, what can an organization do to defend itself?
+What can an organization do to defend itself?
 As we have seen, cyber criminals are crafty.
 If you close the door, they’ll come in the window.
 If you close the window, they will try to come in through the chimney or a vent.
-It’s important for organizations to continually look for ways to reduce risk of credential compromise.
+It’s important for organizations to continually look for ways to reduce the risk of credential compromise.

 What can you do to better defend your organization?
-Here are top tips:
+Here are 8 tips: